Cyber Essentials Certification

 Cyber Essentials support services

 If your organisation has a simple structure and the person completing the SAQ has a strong technical IT background, you should find the Cyber Essentials application process relatively straightforward.
 However, some of the questions can be difficult to understand if you do not have a technical IT background or if you have a complex company structure.
 Some organisations need support in understanding the intent of some questions, what the controls mean to them and how to address them.
 With this in mind, URM can offer a range of support services and is accredited as an Assured Service Provider under the Cyber Advisor Scheme.
 This Cyber Advisor Scheme is an initiative from the National Cyber Security Centre (NCSC) delivered in partnership with IASME, which provides small and medium sized organisations with practical, cost effective and valuable support and advice in cyber security.
 These support services are also suitable for small organisations with limited IT knowledge or technical support who don’t need to obtain the Cyber Essentials certification but would like to gain an equivalent level of security for their organisation.

-If your organisation is at the very early stages of exploring Cyber Essentials certification and you want to learn what requirements need to be met across the 5 core areas and, more importantly, whether your existing controls meet those requirements, URM’s half-day Gap Analysis is ideally suited to you.
-As an Assured Service Provider, one of URM’s Cyber Advisors (Cyber Essentials) will walk and talk you through each question that comprises the assessment to clarify the level of expected security, whether your current controls/policies meet the requirements and provide options on how to remediate any non-compliant areas.
-Following the gap analysis, URM’s Cyber Advisor (Cyber Essentials) will provide you with a formal report documenting the outstanding actions in a summary email which can then be used to develop a project action plan to fill the gaps.
+If your organisation is at the very early stages of exploring Cyber Essentials certification and you want to learn what requirements need to be met across the 5 core areas and, more importantly, whether your existing controls meet those requirements, URM’s Gap Analysis is ideally suited to you.
+As an Assured Service Provider, one of URM’s Cyber Advisors (Cyber Essentials) will walk and talk you through each question that comprises the assessment to clarify the level of expected cyber security, whether your current controls/policies meet the requirements and provide options on how to remediate any non-compliant areas.
+Following the gap analysis, URM’s Cyber Advisor (Cyber Essentials) will provide you with a formal report documenting the outstanding actions which can then be used to develop a project action plan to address any gaps.

 Cyber Essentials Application Review Service